leoparente/netbox-learning/netbox-ansible-collection-quick-start/README.md

 ansible-inventory -i netbox_inv.yml --graph
 ```

-From the returned output we can see that our NetBox instance has returned the data expected nd we have a few `device_roles` and `sites`:
+From the returned output we can see that our NetBox instance has returned the data expected grouped the devices by `device_roles` and `sites`:
 ```
 @all:
   |--@device_roles_access: